Qwolar

 Harlot's Veil

-Legend holds that Harlot's Veil is the site of the first theft in Crudilex’s history, a place where the concept of larceny was born. bathed in shadow and secrecy, it is now the residence of Starger “Dust” Kencade, the immortal master thief.
+Legend holds that Harlot's Veil is the site of the first theft in Crudilex’s history, a place where the concept of larceny was born.
+Bathed in shadow and secrecy, it is now the residence of Starger “Dust” Kencade, the immortal master thief.
 Having lived, died, and been reborn countless times over the centuries, Dust has retired here, though retirement for him is far from idle.
+Despite his outward appearance as an aged, slow-moving man, Dust’s mind remains razor-sharp, his cunning undiminished.
+From Harlot’s Veil, he orchestrates the vast web of the Thieves Guild, serving as the shadowy power behind its throne.

-The Veil itself is shrouded in myth, a haven for rogues and outlaws seeking ultimate sanctuary.
-Those who seek Dust’s favor must first prove their worth through acts of extraordinary daring or unparalleled cunning.
-If someone in the world manages to steal some of the artifacts of which the guild has its eyes on, legendary treasures that would make a myth of the hands that snatched them Dust will find them, And offer them a chance to be part of his personal cohort here in Qwolar, Hidden from the world.
+favor must first prove their worth through acts of extraordinary daring or unparalleled cunning.
+If someone in the world manages to steal some of the artifacts of which the guild has its eyes on, Dust will find them.
+He offers these master thieves a chance to become immortals, as part of his personal cohort here in Qwolar, Hidden from the world.
 Beneath its small village façade lies a labyrinth of tunnels, vaults, and meeting halls, where plots are hatched, treasures are stashed, and the art of thievery is refined.
 It's here that Dust plots with this crew of perfect criminals, the ultimate legendary heist.

 Ethos

+The youngest of the three great griffins of Qwolar, Ethos, is a figure of wisdom and endless curiosity.
+Alongside his brothers, he has spent thousands of years locked in a philosophical debate over the gift of immortality and how it should be wielded.
+Unlike his brothers, Ethos has chosen to lead by example, dedicating his eternal life to mastering countless disciplines and arts.
 Ethos presides over a city that bears his name, the sole bastion of knowledge and enlightenment within the land of immortals.
-Famous for its libraries, academies, and halls of study, where scholars and students strive to emulate their ruler’s insatiable quest for understanding.
+Famous for its libraries, academies, and halls of study, where immortal scholars and students strive to emulate their ruler’s insatiable quest for understanding.
 In Ethos’s city, intellect is held in the highest regard, and the pursuit of knowledge is considered a sacred duty.

 Pathos

-The middle brother of the three great griffins, Pathos burns with impassioned zeal and righteous fury.
+The middle brother of the three great griffins, Pathos, burns with impassioned zeal and righteous fury.
 Alongside his brothers, he has debated for thousands of years over the best way to approach the gift of immortality, though his stance is far more aggressive and confrontational.
-Pathos believes that the unnatural longevity granted by Morgana and the Opal Obelisks is a curse rather than a blessing, a perverse stagnation that has sapped the immortals of Qwolar of their drive, creativity, and ambition.
+Pathos believes that the unnatural longevity granted by Morgana and the opal obelisks is a curse rather than a blessing, a perverse stagnation that has sapped the immortals of Qwolar of their drive, creativity, and ambition.

 Bone Orchard

 The Bone Orchard is a hill of graves for the forsaken dead, whose bodies remain behind while their souls slip away to Whisperwind.
 In Qwolar, the magic of the opal obelisks does not work for everyone.
 Some bodies reject the immortality granted by the ancient spell, continuing to age and decay even though their souls can never pass into the afterlife.
-These unfortunate beings are collected and put to different uses depending on their state: some are armored and conscripted into the ranks of the Hallowed, while others—those deemed unsuitable for service—are abandoned here.
+These unfortunate beings are collected and put to different uses depending on their state: some are armored and conscripted into the ranks of the Hallowed, while others, those deemed unsuitable for service, are abandoned here.

 Rouge's Hearth

-For the people of Qwolar, lifetimes pass unfolding into millennia, everyone knows everything about everyone else.
+For the people of Qwolar, lifetimes pass unfolding into millennia, and everyone knows everything about everyone else.
 There are no secrets left, no mysteries to uncover, and no surprises.
 Relationships, once rich and vibrant, have worn thin under the weight of eternity.
-For those who have grown utterly bored of trying to find meaning in the monotony of endless existence there is one sanctuary: Rouge’s Hearth.
+For those who have grown utterly bored of trying to find meaning in the monotony of endless existence there is one sanctuary: Rogue’s Hearth.

 The Hearth is a giant and infamous tavern located at the central crossroads of Qwolar, a meeting place where disillusioned immortals gather to drink away their despair, drowning centuries of ennui in tankards of ale and stronger brews.
 The tavern itself is a sprawling structure, cobbled together from history's long-forgotten relics, its walls lined with faded banners and artifacts from forgotten wars all over the world.